Teaching AI Interactively: An Experience Report in Higher Education: Introduction

 Artificial intelligence (AI) has become a core component of modern computing curricula, with introductory AI courses often serving as students’ first sustained encounter with probabilistic reasoning, search, learning algorithms, and ethical considerations surrounding intelligent systems.
 These courses play a critical role in shaping how students understand what AI is, how it works, and whether they view the field as accessible and relevant to their goals.
 However, AI concepts can be conceptually dense and mathematically demanding, creating barriers that can discourage engagement and undermine students’ confidence, particularly for those with less technical experience.
 As a result, how AI is taught has significant implications for student learning, persistence, and identity formation within the field.

-Active learning provides a promising pathway for enhancing student engagement and understanding.
-In higher education AI courses, active learning most often takes the form of project-, problem-, and game-based learning, where students develop substantial AI artifacts to apply course concepts in realistic contexts \cite{ng2023review,1611941,vargas2020project,de2023using}.
-Studies of game- and simulation-based AI instruction demonstrate that students can become highly engaged while they build mental models of AI algorithms \cite{hingston2006teaching}.
-However, these approaches primarily emphasize out-of-class project work and final deliverables.
-Relatively little work has examined how changes to in-class instruction can meaningfully shape students’ experiences in AI courses.
+Research of higher education AI courses most often focused on project-, problem-, and game-based learning, where students develop substantial AI artifacts to apply course concepts in realistic contexts \cite{1611941,vargas2020project,de2023using}.
+However, these approaches primarily emphasize out-of-class project work and final deliverables \cite{ng2023review}.
 In-class instruction is where students first encounter new ideas, ask questions, and decide whether AI feels accessible and is something they can see themselves pursuing further.
 CS Unplugged is a promising approach for making computing concepts engaging and accessible.
-Interactive, hands-on, and unplugged activities can act as complementary strategies for supporting conceptual grounding, but their role in shaping student engagement in higher-education AI courses is underexamined.
+Hands-on, unplugged activities can act as complementary strategies for supporting technical outcomes.
+Understanding how these activities can support student engagement in higher-education AI courses is a relatively new field of research \cite{chai2025larger, park2026cs}.

-In this paper, we present a quasi-experimental mixed-methods case study of a redesigned introductory AI course that emphasized interactive, unplugged, and guided in-class activities, while keeping course content, assignments, and assessments consistent with a lecture-based baseline offering.
-The redesign focused on changing how students engaged with AI concepts during class time.
-We examine how this redesign influenced students’ course experiences, engagement, and confidence, alongside traditional measures of academic performance.
-Specifically, we seek to answer the following research questions: